 - Vegetarian alternative meat products (although these can be higher in salt and other additives)

 Vegetarian iron rich foods

 When you’re avoiding meat and fish you need to eat a wider range of iron rich plant foods, as well as including eggs as these also contain iron.
+Iron is one of the most important nutrients for hair loss for vegetarians.
 Plant based foods containing iron are: